devd/Academic-Writing-Check/README.markdown

 You can also send in a -d to disable all checks.
 Checks will need to be explicitly enabled.
 Thus -d --abbr will only look for abbr errors.

+Colors can be specified with

+    --{option}_color={color} --def_color={color}

-Colors can be specified with --{option}_color={color}, where {option} is one of the options above, and {color} is one of ('black','red','green','yellow','blue','purple','cyan','white').
+where {option} is one of the options above, and {color} is one of

+    ('black','red','green','yellow','blue','purple','cyan','white').

 You can also prefix the color name with dark to get a darker shade.
-Additionally, you can pass a --def_color={color} to set the color of unmarked text, the default is to use your console default.
+The def_color option sets the color of unmarked text.

+Thus,

+    --passive_color=darkgreen

-Thus, --passive_color=darkgreen will mark passive words with dark green color
+will mark passive words with dark green color.

 The script can be called in multiple ways: